INeido/dots/README.md

 # Setup

-NOTE: The following instructions reuire Arch and AwesomeWM to be installed!
+NOTE: The following instructions require Arch and AwesomeWM to be installed!

 1. Clone the package.
     ```bash